btcguide/btcguide.github.io/_pages/known-issues/cli.md

 ---
-title: Known Issues - Command Line Usage Required
+title: Command Line Usage Required
 ---

 The ultimate goal of this guide is to make multisig possible for technically-minded users, but make everything accessible via normal GUIs and not require useage of the command line.